 With one hand firmly grasp the ear.
 With the other hand insert needle point through the skin and ease forward on a lateral plane until the entire length of the needle is under the skin.

 Implant The Pellets

-After inserting the needle fully in the correct implant position, squeeze the trigger fully.
-As the needle is withdrawn from the ear, the controlled-pressure plunger action properly deposits the implant in the needle track.
+After inserting the needle fully in the correct position, squeeze the trigger fully as the needle is withdrawn from the ear.
+This properly deposits the implant in the needle track.
 This procedure should prevent breakage or crushing of pellets if otherwise forced into contact with tough fibrous-tissue underlying the skin.
 The length and total contact area of a single dose are designed to permit absorption of the hormones after implantation to stimulate good weight gain.
 Broken or crushed pellets may interfere with rates of gain.

 Clean The Needle